 Speaking of Drag Race, Hollywood Jade served as the resident choreographer for the first season of the Canadian version of the show, working closely with the queens, choreographing the performances…and any Drag Race fan will know how hard it can be for some of the queens to learn the choreography.
 This is something that Hollywood Jade was totally prepared for ahead of filming.
 “In my career as an instructor, I have commonly taught beginner and intermediate classes,” he says.
 “Even if you look at the dancers I hire, I’m the guy who will hire the underdog and spend the extra two hours rehearsing with them to give them the opportunity to prove themselves.
 So, with that being said, I’m used to working with a wide variety of skill sets.”
 It was that same variety of different skill sets from the queens in Season 1 that made him feel right at home, allowing him to flex his muscles with his teaching and communicating, which is something he regularly does outside of the show.

-When it came to the choreography, he says most of the challenges had nothing to do with how fast the queens could (or couldn’t) pick up the steps, but instead came from the show’s production itself, issues like time constraints and working in spaces where they were constantly being watched.
+to the choreography, he says most of the challenges had nothing to do with how fast the queens could (or couldn’t) pick up the steps, but instead came from the show’s production itself, issues like time constraints and working in spaces where they were constantly being watched.
 “It presented a challenge, but it was one I was completely prepared and ready for,” he says.

 Something else Hollywood Jade loves about working with queens is that he can include as many queer references – or queer-isms, as he calls them – into the choreography, and the queens are always up to work them into a performance, which is something that can’t always be pushed as far while choreographing for cisgender-heterosexual artists.
 Another silver lining to working with queens?
 “I get to live out MY FANTASIES!
 Like all of the songs I loved as a kid, I get to choreograph for these women,” he exclaims.
 “Nine-year-old me is screaming right now!”